chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 We'll start with a little game theory.

 Games have several different features or ways with which we classify them.
-We'll discuss two of these classifications: zero-sum vs. non-zero-sum games and perfect information vs. non-perfect information games.
+We'll discuss two of these classifications: zero-sum vs non-zero-sum games and perfect information vs non-perfect information games.

 A **zero-sum** game, like chess, is one in which players compete for a limited resource.
 A win for one player is a loss for the other(s).
 We say such a game is _non-cooperative_.

 In a **non-zero-sum** (or positive-sum) game, however, actions are mutually beneficial (or mutually detrimental) to all players.
 Games like Minecraft and The Sims are cooperative non-zero-sum games.

-Secondly, a game has **perfect information** if all players are completely informed of all the previous moves.
-Chess is also a perfect information game, because, at every point in the game, both players are aware of all the moves that led up to that point.
-But in a **non-perfect information** game, like poker or rock-paper-scissors, players hold secret information that influence the outcomes of their opponent's moves.
+Secondly, a game has **perfect information** if all players have complete knowledge of all the previous moves.
+Chess is also a perfect information game.
+At every point in a chess game, both players are aware of all the moves that led up to that point.

+But in a **non-perfect information** game, like poker or rock-paper-scissors, players hold secret information that influences the outcomes of their opponent's moves.

-In the case of rock-paper-scissors, because the moves are played simultaneously, it is impossible to know in advance what the outcome of your turn would be.
-You may be left thoroughly surprised as your opponent's "paper" covers your "rock".
+In the case of rock-paper-scissors, because the moves happen simultaneously, it is impossible to know in advance what the outcome of your turn would be.
+You may be left thoroughly surprised as your opponent's _paper_ covers your _rock_.

 ## The Minimax Strategy

 In perfect information games, players act sequentially and can observe the state of the game before deciding what move to make.
 Each player acts to maximize the _utility_ of their move.

-We can represent such games with a **decision tree** that represents all possible moves that can be made in the game.
+We can represent such games with a **decision tree** that represents all possible game moves.

 To choose the optimal strategy, we'll use a method known as **backwards induction**.
 Starting from the leaf nodes of the tree (which represent all the possible ways in which the game can end), we'll work our way up the tree, selecting the best node for each turn.
-The "best" node is the node that maximizes the utility of its player's move.
+The _best_ node is the node that maximizes the utility of its player's move.

 By the root node (the top of the tree), we would have chosen the best possible move the first player can make, while simultaneously assuming that their opponent is also making optimal moves.

 If the game is also a zero-sum game, we can define the utility function as a single number which one player is trying to **maximize** and the other is trying to **minimize**.
-For example, we may define the utility function by asking: "By how much is Player 2 winning?"
+For example, we may define the utility function by asking: by how much is Player 2 winning?
 Player 1 will aim to minimize the value of the function while Player 2 aims to maximize its value.

 This strategy of minimizing the potential loss (or maximizing the potential gain) is called **minimax**.
 The goal of minimax is to choose the optimal move while assuming the opponent is also playing optimally.